giby42/forcefield/README.md

  "Torsional_Energy" in module func and get the torsional energy of torsional angle 1-2-3-4.

  sixth, using the same method loop other row in matrix bonds(:,:) whose bonds(row_number,atom_total_num+1) >1 and finally get the whole torsional energy of molecule

+ module Metropolis: this module contains only one subroutine called "converge",which is used to do energy minimization and this module need to use module calculate input:position(:,:),bonds(:,:),atom_total_num(integer),atom_carbon_num(integer),E_ori(the energy you want to minimize,real),energy_type(the minimized energy type,string) for energy type: "Stretch","Bending","Torsional","Electrostatic","vdw",and the default is minimize the total energy("Stretch"+"Bending"+"Torsional"+"Electrostatic"+"vdw"), if you want to use defult, just enter a random string is ok

+ output: The subroutine "converge" will generate a file contains the minimization energy and minimized geometry of the molecule and print the energy before minimized
+ ,energy after minimized and the converge cycles(how many calculation times happened in Metropolis algorithm)

+ converge condition: 0 < delt E < 0.1 for 10 times